 Simple Meditation Script For Work Stress And Anxiety

 - Follow this very simple meditation script for work stress and anxiety.

 - Sit or stand with good posture such that your spine is long but relaxed, with a natural curve at the bottom.

-- Take ten breaths in through the nose and out though the mouth.
+- Take ten breaths in through the nose and out through the mouth.

 - Now, one by one go through each of your senses.
-Say to yourself, “I am seeing [and what you see]…””I am hearing…” and so one.
+Say to yourself, “I am seeing [and say what you see]…”, ”I am hearing…” and so on.
 This will naturally return your mind to the present moment.